vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 Category: programming
 Status: draft

-I don't think the answer to the question "what is a monad?" is as useful as becoming familiar with the mechanics of working with them.
-For this reason, I think monad tutorials solve the wrong problem and I'm giving you a monad anti-tutorial instead, where I don't try to explain what a monad is but I do try to show you how to use them.
+I think becoming familiar with the mechanics of working with monads is more important than the question of what a monad is.
+For this reason, I think monad tutorials solve the wrong problem.
+I'm giving you a monad anti-tutorial instead, where I don't try to explain what a monad is but I do try to show you how to use them.

-I'm hoping you're familiar with Haskell's syntax, but even if you're not I hope you'll still be able to follow this.
+I'm assuming basic familiarity with Haskell's syntax, but even if you're not I hope you'll still be able to follow this.

 Let's start with a definition. `Monad` in Haskell is a typeclass, which is very much like an interface in many other languages.
 Because Haskell is not